-Chesterfield band The Rosadocs have announced the release date of their latest single.
+Chesterfield band The Rosadocs preparing for release of latest single

 The band, who are really beginning to make waves in the music industry, have had a hell of a year with the single release just the latest highlight.